 This module would be selected for use with most tape players, radio tuner units, mixers, pre-amplifiers, etc., with output signal levels of between 50mV and 5V.
 Two pre-set sensitivities are provided by alternative connections at the input socket and the equipment manufacturers handbook should be consulted to determine the most suitable connection.
-A variable level control provides a further 20dB of attenuation.
 The 50mV connections would not normally be used for signal levels greater than approximately .75Volt as the input overload margin would be exceeded leading to premature clipping distortion on sound peaks.